Weather Alerts and Information

 If you are not able to perform your work from home, and a weather emergency is declared, you will be paid according to the current weather emergency policy.

 The senior vice president for finance and administration may declare a weather emergency in case of extreme weather conditions.
 Any decision related to the suspension of normal operations in which essential employees, as determined in advance by the College, are required to work will be communicated by

 Employees whose positions are determined to be essential are notified of this status by their supervisor and whether they are expected to report to work if the College decides to alter working business hours or suspend normal operations due to a weather emergency.
-Essential employees should refer to Payroll for information on how to be compensated for time worked during a weather emergency.

 If inclement weather makes it necessary to cancel or postpone an event, the event presenter or coordinator must notify:

 Campus Scheduling Office (during regular business hours) ext.
 3433;

 During non-office hours: If a decision is made to cancel an evening or weekend event when the campus